Master of Science Degree in Strength and Human Performance

 The graduating student will be able to:

-- Prescribe specialized training in areas related to cardiac rehabilitation, sports injuries and rehabilitation, and other allied health professions
+- The prescription of specialized training in areas related to cardiac rehabilitation, sports injuries and rehabilitation, and other allied health professions

-- Develop fitness programs that are goal-oriented to meet the needs or various populations
+- The development of fitness programs that are goal-oriented to meet the needs of various populations

 Length of Program